RavenCutie21/Voice-Changer-Settings/README.md

 note: So according to the AI HUB discord you allegedly need to have the file inside of the MMVCServerSIO folder where the start_http.bat file is to make it work

-# Congratulations you are no longer a soyboy cuck and you have a working setup!
+# Congratulations you are no longer a cuck and you should have a working setup!
+any other stuff you have wrong ask AI Hub's discord server but it should be fully explained here unless its a weird issue.

 # random extra stuff figured out